LeSonicDev/context/笔记仓库/行业研究/事件抓取/v4/Scheduler Prompt (Dedup).md

-Strictly follow the process below to search for key events in the global high-tech industry within the last two days.
+Strictly follow the process below to search for key events in the global high-tech industry within the last three days.

-- **Time Frame Definition: An event is considered to be "within the last two days" if it meets either of the following conditions: 1) The event itself actually occurred within the past 48 hours; or 2) The media's First Significant Disclosure (FSD) of the event occurred within the past 48 hours (even if the event itself happened slightly earlier).**
+- **Time Frame Definition: An event is considered to be "within the last three days" if it meets either of the following conditions: 1) The event itself actually occurred within the past 72 hours; or 2) The media's First Significant Disclosure (FSD) of the event occurred within the past 72 hours (even if the event itself happened slightly earlier).**

-- If there are no key events meeting the criteria within the last two days, state that no qualifying events were found.
+- If there are no key events meeting the criteria within the last three days, state that no qualifying events were found.
 Do not analyze events from before this period.

 - **Pre-execution Verification:** In your report, first confirm the time frame for this analysis before starting to generate the report.